night-ghost/minimosd-extra/README.md

 v862
 * fixed hangup in Setup screen
 * fixed no-signal UAVtalk behavior
+* fixed stick direstions in Setup
+* fixed sensors in Setup

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!